Snap music: History

 Snap music rise to mainstream popularity in 2005 and 2006.
 On January 12, 2006, The New York Times reviewed "Laffy Taffy".
 While analyzing the song's structure, the author noted that "On the hip-hop prestige scale, goofy dance songs like 'Laffy Taffy' don't rate very high."
 The review also touched the broader topic of snap music with a conclusion, that it's hardly possible that major record label catches on this sound, as they, in the opinion of the author, needed something "more serious" than snap.
 It was also noted that snap does very well with the digital download system, as "cheap" snap and cheap cost of digital tracks (99 cents for "Laffy Taffy") fit well.
 There was another hit with the popping sound in the place of the snare drum that reached the number 3 position on the Billboard Hot 100 in 2006, Yung Joc's "It's Goin' Down".
 Billboard magazine claimed that the popping sounds of "It's Going Down", however, weren't fingersnapping.
 Crunk producer Lil Jon also increased exposure of the snap genre to the mainstream by releasing his single "Snap Yo Fingers", which peaked at number 7 on the Billboard Hot 100.

 Snap continued to maintain a strong presence on the mainstream Billboard charts in 2007.
 In late 2007, then 17-year-old American rapper Soulja Boy released his hit "Crank That", which enjoyed the number one position on the Billboard Hot 100 for 7 weeks, and was nominated for a Grammy and became one of the biggest hits of the year, advancing the influence of snap music on the Billboard charts, as well as furthering delving into the crunk genre.
 During the same year, a number of websites specializing in crunk mixtapes opened, increasing exposure to the genre.
 R&B singer T-Pain's snap song "Buy U a Drank (Shawty Snappin')" ranks #63 on Rolling Stones list of the 100 Best Songs of 2007.
 It was also a number-one on the Hot 100 and was number 68 in Rolling Stones "Best Songs of 2007" list.
 In February 2008, Atlanta rapper V.I.C. released his hit snap single "Get Silly" which peaked at #29 on the Billboard Hot 100 and garnered single sales of 500,000 copies sold.

-In 2020, then Egyptian singer Ramage released his hit while maintaining her signature pop-R&B sound.
-She furthered trap experimentation in "Ya Lil (Al Anisa Farah)", from the MBC4 and Dubai One show Miss Farahs soundtrack album Al Anesa Farah (Music from the Original TV Series) (2020).
-During the same year, a number of websites specializing in crunk mixtapes opened, increasing exposure to the genre.
-This popularity even spilled over into comedy, as The Boondocks portrayed "The Story of Gangstalicious", a rapper whose hit within the show was "Homies Over Hoes", a clear homage to "Laffy Taffy".